 OUTCOMES AND COURSES

-- Alumni of our program are successful design practitioners in their chosen discipline as evident from recent awards and recognition:
+- Alumni of our program are successful design practitioners as evident from recent awards and recognition:

 - During the past five years, an average of 94% of our graphic design majors were employed full-time or accepted into graduate school within six months of graduation.

-- Our students have been accepted to competitive internships, won the Student Excellence Award from the NAC&U, and won AICUO Excellence in the Visual Arts award.
+- Our students have been accepted to competitive internships, won the Student Excellence Award from the NAC&U, AIGA (re) design awards, and won AICUO Excellence in the Visual Arts awards.

 You’ll need 120 credit hours to earn a Bachelor of Arts or a Bachelor of Fine Arts in graphic design.
 We encourage you to pursue a minor in marketing, public relations, digital media production, or social media that will align with your career interests and passions.